ucsb-cs24/f22/omnibus/README.md

 - You can use the `std::ws` helper from the `iomanip` header to consume extra whitespace from `std::istream`s.
+- Think about what objects you need to represent the map, and what their member variables should be.
+For example, station name is the property of a station, while travel time is the property of a connection between stations.
 - Although intermediate stations aren't allowed in the final output, they can be very helpful when debugging.
+- If you use Dijkstra's algorithm, always check to see if you've visited any station you pop off your heap - even if you already checked when pushing the new stations on.
+If you don't, you can end up visiting the same station many times, and that will slow your program down considerably.